ParentingForLifelongHealth/plh-teens-app-tz-content/README.md

 # plh-teens-app-tz-content
-This package contains data used in the plh-teens Tanzania app
+This package contains data used in the PLH Teens Tanzania app

 linked directly to PLH Teens https://github.com/IDEMSInternational/plh-teens-app-content